 Prune lightly to get a nice rounded and dense shape and to promote flowering.

-Author’s note: plants were grown in a dry Sydney garden on a heavy subsoil.
+Author’s note: I grew plants in a dry Sydney garden on a heavy-clay subsoil.
 The plants were short-lived which can be a feature of cultivars with G. alpina as a parent.
 However, this parent has produced some very nice cultivars.

 It flowers prolifically from autumn which is an added attraction.
 Bird and bee attracting.

 Grevilleas are propagated by three principal methods; seed, cuttings and grafting.
 To maintain desirable characteristics of a particular plant, vegetative propagation (e.g. cuttings or grafting) must be used.
 This also applies to propagation of named cultivars.

 The most similar cultivar is G. ‘Bonny Prince Charlie’.
 This variety has an upright habit, entire leaves and small terminal inflorescences that are mainly red in colour but having yellow limbs.

 Grevillea flowers were a traditional favourite among First Nations People for their sweet nectar.
 This could be shaken onto the hand to enjoy, or into a coolamon with a little water to make a sweet drink.
 They might be referred to as the original “bush lollies”,

 Grevillea is a diverse genus of about 365 species with about 357 occurring in Australia.
 Some species occur in New Caledonia, Indonesia and New Guinea.
 NSW currently has about 85 species although with a lot of subspecies and some informal taxa recognised.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th-century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.